 Dana Mastro is Associate Vice Chancellor for Academic Personnel and Professor of Communication at the University of California, Santa Barbara.
 She received her B.A. in History from UCLA, her M.A. in Communication-Urban Studies from Michigan State University, and her Ph.D. in Communication from Michigan State University.
-Dr. Mastro’s research is aimed at increasing our understanding of media effects processes related to racial/ethnic stereotyping.
-To this end, her work investigates the influence of exposure to stereotypical racial/ethnic content in the media on perceptions of self and other as well as on interethnic/racial relations in society.
-This program of research is evidenced in three primary ways in her work.
-First, her research documents depictions of racial/ethnic groups (primarily Latinos) across media platforms and genres.
-Next, her work assesses the extent to which exposure to these characterizations influences White consumers’ real-world race-related cognitions, emotions, and behaviors.
-Last, her studies explore the degree to which media use impacts on the self-concept and social perceptions of Latinos.
-In testing these relationships across digital and traditional media contexts, her research incorporates a broad range of quantitative methods and diverse bodies of literature including those rooted in social identity theory and self-categorization theory; stereotyping and discrimination; and other identity based frameworks.
+Dr. Mastro’s research is aimed at increasing our understanding of the influence of media on perceptions of self and other as well as on intergroup dynamics in society.
+To this end, her work (a) documents overarching patterns in the representation of distinct groups across media platforms and genres and (b) investigates the influence of exposure to these characterizations on media users' cognitions, emotions, and behaviors.
+In testing these relationships across digital and traditional media contexts, her research incorporates a broad range of quantitative methods (e.g., content analyses, experiments, longitudinal studies) and diverse bodies of literature including those rooted in social identity theory and self-categorization theory as well as other identity-based frameworks.

 Professor Mastro is a Fellow of the International Communication Association.
-Her research can be found in journals such as Human Communication Research, Communication Monographs, Communication Research, Media Psychology, the Journal of Communication and the Journal of Broadcasting & Electronic Media, as well as in books such as Media Effects: Advances in Theory and Research.
+Her research can be found in journals such as Journal of Communication, Human Communication Research, Communication Monographs, Communication Research, Media Psychology, and the Journal of Broadcasting & Electronic Media, as well as in books such as Media Effects: Advances in Theory and Research.
 Her work has been funded by both private and federal granting agencies.
-She teaches classes in media theory; mass communication; and media, race/ethnicity, & stereotyping.
+She teaches classes in media theory; mass communication; and media & intergroup processes.

 Faculty Appointments